NCAR/ccpp-framework/doc/migration.md

 replaces the target only when the bytes actually differ.
 Reruns with identical inputs therefore leave on-disk mtimes untouched, so CMake / Make / Ninja do not trigger a downstream rebuild cascade.
-Matches the behaviour of legacy `ccpp-prebuild` / `ccpp-capgen`.
+Matches the behavior of legacy `ccpp-prebuild` / `ccpp-capgen`.
 The staging temp file lives in the target's parent directory (always under `--output-root`), so no `/tmp` access is required.